 Production of hydrocarbons from offshore reservoirs often leads to subsidence of the seafloor.
-The measurement of how this subsidence distributes laterally is a powerfull geophysical tool for understanding the dynamics of the reservoir.
+The measurement of how this subsidence distributes laterally is a powerful geophysical tool for understanding the dynamics of the reservoir.

-OCTIO Gravitude's surveying technology provides unique field-wide subsidence measurements with an accuracy of a few millimeters.
+OCTIO DepthWatch surveying technology provides unique field-wide subsidence measurements with an accuracy of a few millimeters.

 Some applications of such precise subsidence measurements are: